-In the survey world, two terms are used to describe the validity of surveys: confidence interval, which is margin of error, and confidence level, which is how certain you are that the results are accurate.
-In general, you should strive for a five percent or less margin of error and a 95 percent confidence level.
+In the survey world, two terms are used to describe the validity of surveys: confidence interval, which is the margin of error, and confidence level, which is how certain you are that the results are accurate.
+You should generally strive for a five percent or less margin of error and a 95 percent confidence level.

-There are complicated equations that can project the confidence interval and confidence level of a given survey based on population size and the number of surveys sent, but you don’t need to reference those to send a successful survey.
+There are complicated equations that can project the confidence interval and confidence level of a given survey based on population size and the number of surveys sent.
+Still, you don’t need to reference those to send a successful survey.

 Instead, use the following steps to determine how many surveys to send.